Skip to main content

 Convex directory in your app

 Keep the npx convex dev command running while you're working on your Convex app.
-This continuously pushes backend code written in the convex/ folder to your dev server.
+This continuously pushes backend code you write in the convex/ folder to your deployment.
 It also keeps the necessary TypeScript types up-to-date as you write your backend code.

-You can then add new new server functions to your Convex backend:
+You can then add new server functions to your Convex backend:

 convex/tasks.ts